goharbor/community/proposals/new/opaintegration.md

 ![Harbor Policy Evaluation Reporting Workflow](../images/opaintegration/User_Policy_Evaluation_Reports.png)

+The next sections detail the low level architecture and component view and interaction diagrams for the Harbor Policy Agent

 ### Harbor Policy Agent Component View

 The **Harbor Policy Agent** provides policy evaluation and reporting capabilities within the Harbor ecosystem.
 A component view of the policy agent is shown below